James Roy (politician)

 James Alexander McLean Roy MC* (3 March 1893 – 26 May 1971) was a New Zealand politician of the National Party.

 Biography

+Early life and career

 He was born and educated in Wairuna near Clinton.
 He farmed on his father's farm in Wairuna, and his own farm in Cave, South Canterbury.
 In World War I he was a lieutenant and was awarded the Military Cross and bar, and his medals are on display at the National Army Museum in Waiouru.
+The citation for his MC reads as follows:

 His second citation, for actions on 9 November 1918, reads:

 He was a member of the Clinton Presbyterian Church, and Superintendent of the Sunday School there.